fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-plandefinition-intro.md

 ### Title and description
 A PlanDefinition has two sets of titles and desriptions. `title` and `description` are intended for the citizens and should be of a natural language.
 Whereas `ehealth-employee-title` and `usage` are intended for clinicians and should be of a specific and professional language.

+### Actions and Timing
+Each `action` element must either have sub-actions or an `action.definition`.
+This makes it possible to create top-level group-actions that functions as containers for a number of related sub-actions.

+It is possible to specify timing for each action in the `action.timing[x]` element.
+When the PlanDefiniton is applied to a Patient this will override any timing specified on the related ActivityDefinition.